Woman to Woman (Keyshia Cole album): Songs

 The album's fifth track, "Get It Right", is a new jack swing and dance-pop song where Cole believes her lover is cheating on her.
 The lyrics include: "You don't stroke it like you used to, do it like you used to, do it / Ain't got me moanin' like you used to, own it like you used to, own it."
 The next track on Woman to Woman is the title track, a duet with Ashanti.
-Described as a "girl power anthem with a twist", the song centers around two women who discover that they are dating the same man and have a conversation about what to do.
+Julia Cox of Atlanta Black Star viewed the song as a "girl power anthem with a twist" as the duet depicts two women discovering they are involved with the same man before confronting the situation together.
 "Wonderland" is a tender duet with Blake that captures the feelings of a couple in love.
 It is followed by "I Choose You", a sentimental ballad with snare drums and horns.
 Lyrically, the song reflects on having an ex-lover that is irreplaceable, despite dating someone else.
 "Stubborn" is an uptempo dance-pop song that includes techno elements and a piano played in the background.
 The lyrics find Cole self-reflecting on how her stubborn ways have caused problems in her love life.

-Described as a "contemporary lovemaking 'til sunset" song, "Hey Sexy" is a 1990s-inspired midtempo song where she expresses her excitement over a newfound love.
+"Hey Sexy" is a 1990s-inspired midtempo song where she expresses her excitement over a newfound love.
+BET characterized "Hey Sexy" as a "contemporary lovemaking 'til sunset" song.
 "Next Move" features guest vocals from Robin Thicke, and centers around a standoff between a woman and a man with a complicated history, who do not want to admit their desire for each other.
 The album's final song from the standard edition, "Signature" is a love song about Cole finally finding love, with lines such as, "I can't believe I found love, I finally have peace".
 The song is believed to be dedicated to her then-husband Daniel Gibson.
+Among the additional tracks released on the deluxe edition of Woman to Woman, "Who's Gonna Hold Me Down" features a throwback wah-wah groove and centers on moving on after betrayal.